Hesham-Hesham/Stopwatch-Embedded-System-ATmega32/README.md

    - Press the pause button (connected to INT1) to pause the Stopwatch time.
    - Press the resume button (connected to INT2) to resume the Stopwatch time.

+- ### Simulation
+1.  **Setup**: Install proteus 8 professional v10.0 or higher
+2. **Install Add-ons**: Add the necessary arduino and avr add-ons (Arduino_Proteus_Libraries)
+3. **Run**: Run the .pdsprj file in the /Proteus Simulation folder in any of the versions

+---

+This project is was made during the Full Embedded Systems Diploma under supervision of Engineer Mohamed Tarek.

+---

+*Note: This README provides an overview of the project and its requirements.
+For detailed implementation and code, please refer to the source files provided in this repository.*